Information on the best ways to get down to the Tidal Basin to see the cherry blossoms, including by Metro, by car, and by bike.

 There’s a pedestrian walkway circuit that runs around the entire rim of the Tidal Basin.
 It’s about 1.8 miles.

 Local Tip: Take water with you.
-Bottled water isn't always easy to come by around the Tidal Basin (there is a snack kiosk by the paddle boats), and it can get quite hot even in spring.
+Bottled water isn’t always easy to come by around the Tidal Basin (there is a snack kiosk by the paddle boats), and it can get quite hot even in spring.
+There’s only a small number of water fountains; they’re located at some of the memorials like the FDR Memorial.
 But please use the trash cans provided.
 When the crowds descend on the area for the cherry blossoms, trash can become a real problem.